 The nutrition research and strategies discussed above are of merit to continue throughout menopause due to their role in supporting female hormone health, as well as the gut-brain-axis.
-A key consideration for menopause and brain health is that women’s risk of developing Alzheimer’s disease increases.
+A key consideration for menopause and brain health is that the risk of developing Alzheimer’s disease increases.
 One hypothesis is that changes in levels of oestrogen and subsequent impact on the brain’s bioenergetic system may decrease metabolic activity and increase deposit of a key marker of Alzheimer’s disease, beta-amyloid.
 Recent research has also indicated that levels of homocysteine, a marker involved in neurological diseases such as Alzheimer’s disease, rise in response to a fall in oestrogen levels during the menopause.

 B Vitamins, Omega-3 and Zinc